Junjue-Wang/LoveCS/README.md

         url={https://datasets-benchmarks-proceedings.neurips.cc/paper/2021/file/4e732ced3463d06de0ca9a15b6153677-Paper-round2.pdf}
     }
 ```
-The LoveCS can be used for academic purposes only,
+LoveCS can be used for academic purposes only,
 <font color="red"><b> and any commercial use is prohibited.</b></font>
 <a rel="license" href="https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en">